Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P02-Setting-the-Scene/readme.md

----
-title: Setting the Scene
+# Setting the Scene
-slug: setting-the-scene
----

 I'm sure you are excited to start flinging oranges around, I mean who wouldn't want to fling 'em!
 Before you can do that though, you need to set up the scene and get some basic assets in place.

 > [action]
 > Start by removing the `Actions.sks` file.
+Select it in the file tree and press Delete and choose move to trash.

 Great!
 Now time to do some configuration of the scene.
 Orange Tree will be played in *landscape* mode, just like Angry Birds.
 You need to change a setting in our project file to ensure the game does not try and run in *portrait* mode by mistake.

 > [action]
 > Open the project file (the top one in your project tree).
-Go to *Deployment Info* and uncheck
+Go to the General Tab and scroll to *Deployment Info* and uncheck
 > the *portrait* setting under *Device Orientation*.
 Your *Deployment Info* section should now
 > look like this.
 > ![Deployment Info](./assets/deployment_info.png)